AtlasGeek7/petvet/README.md

-This is a Sinatra App for an imaginary animal clinic called PetVet.
+This is a Sinatra App for an imaginary veterinary clinic called PetVet.
 It's an MVC that allows clients and employees to use two portals.
 CRUD tasks can be performed to:
 + Sign up and sign in
 + Create a client/pet profile